|Geographical Range||India, Sri Lanka, Southeast Asia|

 During a birth, other females in the herd often act as "midwives," clustering around the new baby, even helping it to its feet.
 A newborn elephant can stand shortly after birth.
 It will nurse (with its mouth, not its trunk) between two to four years.
 Youngsters begin eating some grass at several months old; solid food becomes an increasing part of their diet as they get older.

-A young elephant takes a long time to mature, but the job of raising it doesn't just belong to its mother: the entire herd gets into the act.
+A young elephant takes a long time to mature, but the job of raising it doesn't just belong to its mother: the entire family gets into the act.
 When a potential predator such as a lion or tiger threatens a calf, the adults form a defensive circle around it to protect the baby.
-In addition, one or two juvenile females in the herd often act as "babysitters" and look after the youngster.
+In addition, one or two juvenile females in the family often act as "babysitters" and look after the youngster.

 Female calves remain in a herd with their other female relatives throughout their lives.
 Males leave their herd when they reach puberty.